 COUNTIF Not Blank function is used for counting of any defined number/text range of any column without considering any blank cell.
 This becomes possible only by using the COUNTIF function, which follows the defined criteria to get the desired output.

 The syntax for COUNTIF is Not Blank in Excel

 The syntax for COUNTIF Function includes 2 parameters which are as follows:

-Range = It is the range which we need to select from where we will be getting the count.
+Range = The range we need to select from where we will get the count.

-Criteria = Criteria should be any exact word or number which we need to count.
+Criteria = Criteria should be any exact word or number we need to count.

 The return value of COUNTIF in Excel is a positive number.
 The value can be zero or non-zero.

 How to Use?

 Using Excel Countif Not Blank is very easy.
-Here we will see How to use COUNTIF Function to find how many cells are not blank in Excel sheet.
-Let’s understand the working of COUNTIF Function in Excel by some examples given below.
+Here we will see How to use COUNTIF Function to find how many cells are not blank in the Excel sheet.
+Let’s understand the working of the COUNTIF Function in Excel through some examples below.

 COUNTIF Not Blank in Excel – Example #1

-We have a small data of some random text and numbers in a column.
+We have small data of some random text and numbers in a column.
 And this column has a blank cell as well.
-Now for a large amount of data, it becomes very difficult to count the cell without blank cells.
-So, we will apply COUNTIF function with the combination of criteria which allows the formula to neglect the blank and give a total number of cells which has some value.
+It becomes very difficult to count the cell without blank cells for a large amount of data.
+So, we will apply the COUNTIF function with the combination of criteria that allow the formula to neglect the blank and give a total number of cells with some value.

-As we can see in the above screenshot, in column A, we have data starting from A2 to A7 and it has a blank cell in between at A6.
+As we can see in the above screenshot, column A has data from A2 to A7, and it has a blank cell in between at A6.
 Now to count the total cells but not blank, use COUNTIF.
-For that go to any cell where you want to see the output and click on fx (a tab to insert functions in excel), as shown below.
+For that, go to any cell where you want to see the output and click on fx (a tab to insert functions in excel), as shown below.